-Palace Confirms Prince Harry Will Wear a Wedding Band Even Though William Does Not
+Prince Harry Breaks Tradition with a Platinum Wedding Band — While William Doesn't Wear One at All!

-When Prince Harry and Meghan Markle get married on Saturday at Windsor Castle’s St. George’s Chapel, they’ll exchange wedding bands — an accessory that Harry’s brother Prince William opted not to have when he and Kate Middleton said their “I dos” back in 2011.
+When Prince Harry and Meghan Markle tied the knot on Saturday at Windsor Castle’s St. George’s Chapel, and exchanged wedding bands — an accessory that Harry’s brother Prince William opted not to have when he and Kate Middleton said their “I dos” back in 2011.

-According to the Order of Service, which was released by royal officials on Friday, both Harry and Meghan will be exchanging rings at the elegant ceremony.

 For his wedding, William opted out of having a wedding ring.
 A palace spokeswoman told PEOPLE at the time, “There is only going to be one ring, in accordance with the couple’s wishes.”
 William still doesn’t wear a wedding band to this day.